 Debt fund managers charge a fee to manage your money called an expense ratio.
-Until now, SEBI had mandated the upper limit of expense ratio to be no more than 2.25% of the overall assets.
-Considering the lower returns generated by debt fund as compared to equity funds, a long-term holding period would help in recovering the money lost through expense ratio.
+SEBI has mandated the upper limit of expense ratio to be no more than 2.25% of the overall assets.
+Considering the lower returns generated by debt funds as compared to equity funds, a long-term holding period would help in recovering the money forgone through expense ratio.

-If you have a short-term investment horizon of 3 months to 1 year, you may go for liquid funds.
-Conversely, ideal tenures for short-term bond funds can be 2 to 3 years.
-In case of an intermediate horizon of 3 to 5 years, dynamic bond funds would be appropriate.
+If you have a short-term investment horizon of three months to one year, then you may go for liquid funds.
+Conversely, typical tenures for short-term bond funds can be two years to three years.
+In case of an intermediate horizon of three to five years, dynamic bond funds would be appropriate.
 Basically, the longer the horizon, the better the returns.

 You can use debt funds as an alternative source of income to supplement your income from salary.
 Additionally, budding investors can invest some portion in debt funds for liquidity.
 Retirees may invest the bulk of retirement benefits in a debt fund to receive a pension.

 Capital gains from debt funds are taxable.
 The rate of taxation is based on the holding period, i.e., how long you stay invested in a debt fund.
-A capital gain made during a period of fewer than 3 years is known as a Short-term Capital Gain (STCG).
-A capital gain made over a period of 3 years or more is known as Long-term Capital Gains (LTCG).
+A capital gain made during a period of fewer than three years is known as a Short-Term Capital Gain (STCG).
+A capital gain made over three years or more is known as Long-Term Capital Gains (LTCG).
 Investors can add STCG from debt funds to his/her income.
 Here, the tax is as per the income slab.
 A fixed 20% tax after indexation applies for STCG from debt funds.

 Investing in Debt Funds is made paperless and hassle-free at ClearTax.
-Using the following steps, you can start your investment journey:
+The following steps will help you start your investment journey:

 There are various quantitative and qualitative parameters to determine the best debt funds as per your requirements.
 Additionally, it would be best if you keep your financial goals, risk appetite and investment horizon in mind.
-The following table represents the top 5 debt funds in India, based on the past 1 year returns.
-Investors may choose the funds with different investment horizon like 5 years or 10 years returns.
+The following table represents the top five debt funds in India based on the past year returns.
+Investors may choose the funds with different investment horizons like 5 years or 10 years returns.
 You may include other criteria like financial ratios as well.